 4. Video content is continuing to gain traction

 It’s not just TikTok that people are watching.
-As attention spans wane, people are finding themselves watching more and more video content as time goes on, since no one wants to scroll down silent feeds of images, or read articles that go on for pages (except you, of course – thank you!)
+As attention spans wane, people are finding themselves watching more and more video content as time goes on, since no one wants to scroll down silent feeds of images, or read articles that go on for pages (except you, of course – thank you!).
+In fact, visual content marketing statistics show that video is the most popular means of reaching new customers.

 When we say videos, we don’t mean YouTube videos that go on for a couple of minutes – we’re talking about videos that last for as short as a few seconds.
 For a long time, Snapchat had a feature known as “stories,” which was quickly adopted by Instagram, Facebook, Twitter, and more.